 Petitions for H-1 visas are made by U.S. employers interested in hiring foreign nationals, but there are limits to the number of H-1 visas the U.S. will approve every year.

 H-2 visas are for unskilled or job-trained workers.
-They allow U.S. employers to bring foreign nationals to fill temporary positions in a variety of non-agricultural industries, including those that are seasonal, intermittent, or one-time occurrences.
+They allow U.S. employers to bring foreign nationals to fill temporary positions in various non-agricultural industries, including seasonal, intermittent, or one-time occurrences.

-H-3 visas allow foreign nationals to come to the U.S. temporarily as either trainees or special education exchange visitors.
+H-3 visas temporarily allow foreign nationals to come to the U.S. as trainees or special education exchange visitors.
 Typical fields of study include agriculture, finance, transportation, and communications.

-These visas are not designed for employment in the U.S.; instead, they are intended to provide training for jobs that will be performed in foreign countries.
+These visas are not designed for employment in the U.S.; instead, they are intended to provide training for jobs performed in foreign countries.

-There are two non-immigrant visa categories for foreign nationals who want to participate in exchange visitor programs in the U.S. J-1 visas are for educational and cultural programs, and Q-1 visas are for certain international cultural exchange programs.
+There are two nonimmigrant visa categories for foreign nationals who want to participate in exchange visitor programs in the U.S. J-1 visas are for educational and cultural programs, and Q-1 visas are for specific international cultural exchange programs.